-It corresponds to $\varphi$-dependent parts of the correlations for given frequency.
 In principle, the overlap reduction functions can reflect characteristic signature of the gravitational fluctuations for given black hole background.
-For example, in Minkowski background, pulsar timing arrays as gravitational wave detectors can provide characteristic signature described by the overlap reduction function known as Hellings-Downs curve.
+For example, in Minkowski background, pulsar timing arrays as gravitational wave detectors can provide characteristic signature described by the overlap reduction function, which is known as Hellings-Downs curve \cite{Hellings:1983fr}.

 In Figs.~\ref{F2}, \ref{F3} and \ref{F4}, we show the overlap reductions functions as functions of angle $\varphi_{ab}$ for selected multipole $l$, $m$.
 For the light rays getting close to each other, $\varphi \rightarrow 0$, the real parts of the overlap reduction functions tend to be the larger, while the imaginary parts tend to be zero.
-In the case of $\varphi = \pi / 2$, namely, for the position vectors of light rays $a$ and $b$ on the image plane that are orthogonal to each other, there is not correlation for the light rays.
-We consider the cases of $w = 0.1 M^{-1}$, $0.5 M^{-1}$ and $2.5 M^{-1}$ in the plots representing low frequency, medium frequency and high frequency of the gravitational fluctuations, respectively.
+In the case of $\varphi = \pi / 2$, there is not correlation for these light rays.
+We consider the cases of $\omega = 0.1 M^{-1}$, $0.5 M^{-1}$ and $2.5 M^{-1}$ in the plots representing low frequency, medium frequency and high frequency of the gravitational fluctuations, respectively.
 For high-frequency gravitational fluctuations, the cases of $m=2$ dominate the values of real parts of overlap reduction functions, while for the low-frequency modes, the cases of $l+m=3,5,7$ tend to give a larger value of real parts of overlap reduction functions.
-Besides, due to the factors $e^{-iw r_{\rm h}\tau}$ in Eq.~(\ref{47}), the imaginary parts of overlap reduction functions are inevitable.
+Besides, due to the factors $e^{-i\omega r_{\rm h}\tau}$ in Eq.~(\ref{47}), the imaginary parts of overlap reduction functions are inevitable.
 It is expected to be canceled out after integrating $\omega$ in the correlations ${\rm Corr}_z(\varphi_{ab})$.

-It is noted that without given expression of $P_{l m} (\omega)$, one can not obtain angular correlations of the ${\rm{Corr}}_{\delta z / z} (\varphi)$ via the sum of $l$ and $m$.
-Here, we can further strict our calculations to the cases that the $P_{l m} (\omega)$ is free of multipole $m$.
-This is allowed in principle, because the evolution equations of metric perturbations in Eq.~(\ref{6}) are independent of the $m$.
-In this case, the radiated power spectrum can be expressed as $P_{l m} (\omega) \equiv P_l (\omega)$, which leads to the two-point correlations in the form of
+It is noted that without given expression of $P_{l m} (\omega)$, one can not obtain angular correlations of the ${\rm{Corr}}_{\delta z / z} (\varphi)$ with the sum of $l$ and $m$.
+Here, we further restrict our calculations to the cases that the $P_{l m} (\omega)$ is free of multipole $m$.
+This is allowed in principle, because the evolution equation in Eq.~(\ref{6}) are independent of the $m$.
+In this case, the radiated power spectrum can be expressed as $P_{l m} (\omega) \equiv P_l (\omega)$, which results in the two-point correlation taking the form of